Human Development – The First Essential Component for Systems Transformation

 When employees are merely pawns in the game

 How do you see your employees?
 Are they chess pieces for organizational leaders to move around?
-Are organization’s successes mainly attributed to the skill of its leaders?
-If so, you may not pay much attention to the individual and collective capacities and talents of your employees.
+Are an organization’s successes mainly attributed to the skill of its leaders?
+If so, you may not pay much attention to your employees’ individual and collective capacities and talents.

 A leader can’t accomplish anything without the active support of the people who work there.